hbctraining/Intro-to-R-with-DGE/lessons/01_introR-R-and-RStudio.md

 ---
 layout: topic
 title: Introduction to R and RStudio
-authors: Mary Piper, Meeta Mistry
+authors: Mary Piper, Meeta Mistry, Radhika Khetani
-date: "Wednesday, April 19, 2017"
+date: "Tuesday, May 9, 2017"
 ---
 Approximate time: 30 minutes

 ## Learning Objectives

-* An introduction to R and RStudio
+* Describe what R and RStudio are.
-* Creating a directory structure for efficient data management
+* Interact with R using RStudio.
-* Learning how to interact with R
+* Use the various components of RStudio.

 ## What is R?